ros2/ros2_tracing/README.md

 By default, tracing sessions write trace data continuously to disk.
 Tracing sessions in [snapshot mode](https://lttng.org/docs/v2.13/#doc-tracing-session-mode) store trace data in memory and only write to disk when a [snapshot is taken](https://lttng.org/docs/v2.13/#doc-taking-a-snapshot).
-When memory buffers fill up, the oldest data is discarded, maintaining a rolling history whose duration can be controlled by configuring sub-buffer size.
+When memory buffers fill up, the oldest data is discarded, maintaining a rolling history whose size can be controlled by configuring sub-buffer size.
-This is useful for capturing trace data only when something interesting occurs, avoiding continuous disk writes.
+This is useful for capturing trace data only when something interesting occurs, avoiding continuous disk writes and thus lowering the runtime performance impact even more.

 ### Trace command